matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 ### Retrieving the greeting

-1. Fill in the method retrieving the greeting from the smart contract:
+1. Fill in the method to retrieve the greeting from the smart contract:

 ```javascript
 async getGreeting() {